parsokev/graph_repo/README.md

    Alternatively, you may install the [Windows Subsystem for Linux(WSL)](https://learn.microsoft.com/en-us/windows/wsl/install), and then follow the instructions provided for Linux users instead.

-2. While the appropriate Powershell script will automatically build the project, the script issues commands to utilize [CMake](https://cmake.org/download/) to build the project and [Graphviz](https://www.graphviz.org/) to build the graph images. during program execution.
-This requires that a direct path to each program's files to be pre-established before it can be built.
+2. While the appropriate Powershell script will attempt to automate the project build, the script issues commands to [CMake](https://cmake.org/download/) to build the project and [Graphviz](https://www.graphviz.org/) to build the graph images during program execution.
+This requires that a direct path to each program's files must be pre-established before it can be built.
    To simplify the setup process and eliminate the need for local installation and setup:

       1. Download the archived zip files for the latest versions of [CMake](https://cmake.org/download/) and [Graphviz](https://graphviz.org/download/)

-      2. Extract the contents (excluding the folder itself) of each zip file and place them within the empty 'CMake' and 'Graphviz' directories of the cloned repository, respectively.
+      2. Extract the contents (excluding the main folder itself) of each zip file and place them within the empty 'CMake' and 'Graphviz' directories of the cloned repository, respectively.

    The program will directly call on the files within these directories instead of requiring local installation and manual setup of the environment paths.